 Select Your Region

-These radicals then initiate polymerization by attacking the double bond of vinyl monomer molecules, forming a new radical species that repeats this process with other vinyl monomers, ultimately propagating the polymer chain.
+The formation of two radicals from the azonitrile compound is key in this reaction.
+These radicals initiate polymerization by attacking the double bond of vinyl monomer molecules, forming a new radical species that repeats this process with other vinyl monomers, ultimately propagating the polymer chain.

-Besides azonitrile compounds, organic peroxides are commonly used initiators for radical initiation because they are relatively inexpensive.
-As a result, however, they force disadvantages in terms of polymer quality, workplace safety, and simplicity of use.
-Therefore, many vinyl polymer manufacturers invest in azonitrile initiators to gain better polymer yields, spend less on hazard response and mitigation programs, and increase their manufacturing efficiency.
-Details pertaining to how azonitrile initiators specifically provide these benefits in comparison to organic peroxides are explored below.
+One of the more commonly used initiators for radical initiation is organic peroxide because it is relatively inexpensive.
+However, it has disadvantages for maintaining polymer quality, workplace safety, and simplicity of use.
+Therefore, many vinyl polymer manufacturers invest in azo initiators to gain better polymer yields, spend less on hazard response and mitigation programs, and increase their manufacturing efficiency.
+Details pertaining to how azo initiators specifically provide these benefits in comparison to organic peroxides are explored below.

 Optimized Polymer Quality |